marmelab/react-admin/UPGRADE.md

 Please refer to the `dataProvider` documentation for more information.

-## react-admin addon packages renamed with ra prefix and moved into root repository
+## react-admin Addon Packages Renamed With ra Prefix And Moved Into Root Repository

-`aor-graphql` and `aor-realtime` packages have been migrated into the main `react-admin` repository and renamed with the new prefix.
+The `aor-graphql` and `aor-realtime` packages have been migrated into the main `react-admin` repository and renamed with the new prefix.
 Besides, `aor-graphql-client` and `aor-graphql-client-graphcool` follow the new dataProvider packages naming.

 * `aor-realtime` => `ra-realtime`
 * `aor-graphql-client` => `ra-data-graphql`